 The following are the solar eclipses for the next two years:

-March 20, 2015: Total Eclipse of the Sun.
-This eclipse will not be visible from North America but will be visible from Greenland, Iceland, Europe, North Africa, and northwestern Asia.
+September 1, 2016: Annular Eclipse of the Sun This eclipse will not be visible from North America but will be visible from Africa, Indian Ocean and Antarctica.

 February 26, 2017: Annular eclipse of the Sun This eclipse will not be visible from North America but can be viewed from the southeastern Pacific Ocean, southern half of South America, southern Africa, and Antarctica.

 August 21, 2017: Total eclipse of the Sun This eclipse will be visible from North America.
 It will begin at 11:47 A.M.
 EDT and end at 5:04 P.M.
 All regions of North America will be able to view a partial eclipse at some point during this time span (exact times depend on specific locations).
 The total eclipse—viewable for up to 2 minutes and 40 seconds at most—will be visible only along a narrow path running southeastward from Oregon to South Carolina and crossing through parts of Idaho, Wyoming, Nebraska, Kansas, Missouri, Illinois, Kentucky, Tennessee, and North Carolina.
 Cities that will experience totality include Salem, OR; Lincoln, NE; Kansas City, Jefferson City, and St. Louis, MO; Nashville, TN; and Columbia and Charleston, SC.
 The next total solar eclipse visible from North America will occur in 2024.